Target level of study

 15h

-This course is an introduction to artificial intelligence for physicists.
-It aims to discover the uses of deep learning using the TensorFlow and Keras libraries.
+This teaching unit is an introduction to artificial intelligence for physicists.
+It aims to explore uses of deep learning using the TensorFlow and Keras libraries.
 It includes a presentation of examples of use in physics.

 English M2 PFA